code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/prize.md

 </header>

 ## To be eligible a school must commit to:

 <ul>
-  <li>Establishing a <strong><em>new</em></strong> <a href="/educate/csp">Computer Science Principles</a>, <a href="/educate/csa">Computer Science A</a>, or <a href="/educate/csd">Computer Science Discoveries</a> course using Code.org
+  <li>Establishing a <strong><em>new</em></strong> <a href="/educate/csp">Computer Science Principles</a>, <a href="/educate/csa">Computer Science A</a>, or <a href="/educate/csd">Computer Science Discoveries</a> course using Code.org.</li>
-  <li>Providing a short statement of support from district leadership for expanding of CS opportunities as a district priority
+  <li>Provide a short statement of support from district leadership for expanding of CS opportunities as a district priority.</li>
-  <li>Organizing a school-wide Hour of Code event
+  <li>Organize a school-wide <a href="https://hourofcode.com/">Hour of Code</a> or other event/assembly for <a href="https://www.csedweek.org/">CSEdWeek</a> to inspire students to explore CS and to encourage diverse participation by historically underrepresented groups.</li>
 </ul>

-In addition to the $10,000 award, the implementing teacher in each winning school will receive a no-cost scholarship to attend Code.org’s [Professional Learning Program](/educate/professional-learning/middle-high).
+In addition to the $10,000 awarded through DonorsChoose, the implementing teacher(s) in each winning school will receive a no-cost scholarship to attend Code.org's [Professional Learning Program](/educate/professional-learning/middle-high).

-<a href="#terms">Click here for terms and conditions.</a>
+See <a href="/prize-terms">terms and conditions</a>.

-Enter to win before November 21, 2022 by filling out the form below!
+<p>Enter to win before <strong>November 21, 2022</strong> by filling out the form below!</p>

 <a id="form"></a>

-## Form
+<iframe src="https://docs.google.com/forms/d/e/1FAIpQLSfx9NrM-J-Vahqtrrqy5bDylTKqMnLAxgcrh4iqjkFWAm_KPA/viewform?embedded=true" width="640" height="700" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>

 ## FAQ
 <details>
   <summary>Who is eligible to win?</summary>
-  <p>Any public middle or high school in the U.S. is eligible to apply.</p>
+  <p>Any public middle or high school in the U.S. is eligible to apply.
+We especially encourage schools in low-income underserved communities to participate, to help advance diversity and equity in computer science.</p>
 </details>

 <details>